kirankalyan5/react-native-segmented-control-tab/README.md

   ```

-##P.S
+##P.S.
-🙏 credits to all the other devs who had built the similar concept, had reffered some of the there components on the github, to get a fair idea to build this.😊
+🙏 credits to all the other devs who had built the similar concept, had referred some of the their components on the github, to get a fair idea 💡 to build this.😊
-If you have any idea in implementing it further, let me know or you can update it and rise a PR.😊
+If you have any idea in implementing this further, let me know or you can update it and rise a PR.😊🚀

 ## License
 *MIT*